Projection Inference for set-identified SVARs: Basic Model, Main Assumptions, and Frequentist Results

-{\scshape Remark 3:} A common concern in set-identified models is whether the suggested inference approach is valid only for the identified parameter, $\lambda^H$, or also for its identified set $\mathcal{I}_{H}^{\mathcal{R}} (\mu)$.
-Note that the second to last inequality in the proof of Result \ref{result:R3} imply that our projection region covers the identified set of any vector of coefficients $\lambda^H$.
+A common concern in set-identified models is whether the suggested inference approach is valid only for the identified parameter, $\lambda^H$, or also for its identified set $\mathcal{I}_{H}^{\mathcal{R}} (\mu)$.
+Note that the second-to-last inequality in the proof of Theorem \ref{thm:freqCover} imply that our projection region covers the identified set of any vector of coefficients $\lambda^H$.

-\section{\textbf{Robust Bayesian Credibility}}
+\section{{Robust Bayesian Credibility}}

 This section analyzes the \emph{robust credibility} of projection as the sample size grows large. \\

 {\scshape Bayesian Set-up:} In a Bayesian SVAR the distribution of the structural innovations is fixed and treated as a known object.
 A common choice---which we follow in this section---is to assume that $F \sim \mathcal{N}_n(0, \eye{n})$.
 We discuss how to relax this restriction after stating Assumption \ref{ass:A2}.